exadel-inc/esl/src/modules/esl-base-element/README.md

 <a name="intro"></a>

-Provides the core for creating custom elements and TS (TypeScript) decorators to simplify components creation.
+Provides the core for creating custom elements and TS (TypeScript) decorators to simplify component creation.

 **ESLBaseElement** - base class for custom (tag) element declaration

 ### Base Element static API
 - `MyElement.is` - property that defines tag name
-- `MyElement.observedAttributes` - array of attributes to observe
+- `MyElement.observedAttributes` - an array of attributes to observe

 - `MyElement.register` - register component inside `customElements` registry
-- `MyElement.registered` - returns promise that will be resolved as soon as the component is registered
+- `MyElement.registered` - returns a promise that will be resolved as soon as the component is registered

 ### Base Element API
 Properties: